199th Infantry Brigade (United States): Fort Lewis and Fort Benning

 Then-Lieutenant Colonel Peter W. Chiarelli commanded the 2nd Battalion, 1st Infantry.

 On 27 June 2007, the 11th Infantry Regiment was reflagged as the 199th Infantry Brigade at Fort Benning.
-In October 2013, the brigade underwent changes to its task organization as part of restructuring within the Maneuver Center.
+In October 2013, the brigade was reorganized as part of restructuring within the Maneuver Center.
 The brigade was designated as the Leader Development Brigade and reorganized to contain both Armor and Infantry BOLC, OCS, and the MCCC.